 This is where the generating functions come into play.
-Whenever there is a sequence of numbers or other algebraic objects one can try to understand its collective behaviour by placing them into a generating function.
-To encode each of the basis vectors we use an auxiliary variable ζ_j corresponding to each variable z_j .
+Whenever there is an array of numbers or other algebraic objects one can try to understand its collective behaviour by placing them into a generating function.
+To encode each of the basis vectors we use an $\checkmark \rightarrow$ auxiliary Qual' variable ζ_j corresponding to each variable z_j .